reposense/RepoSense/docs/DeveloperGuide.md

  * [`GitDiff`](/src/main/java/reposense/git/GitDiff.java): Wrapper class for `git diff` functionality.
 Obtains the changes between commits.
  * [`GitLog`](/src/main/java/reposense/git/GitLog.java): Wrapper class for `git log` functionality.
 Obtains the commit logs and the authors' info.
  * [`GitRevList`](/src/main/java/reposense/git/GitRevList.java): Wrapper class for `git rev-list` functionality.
 Retrieves the commit objects in reverse chronological order.
+ * [`GitRevParse`](/src/main/java/reposense/git/GitRevParse.java): Wrapper class for `git rev-parse` functionality.
+Ensures that the branch of the repo is to be analyzed exists.
  * [`GitShortlog`](/src/main/java/reposense/git/GitShortlog.java): Wrapper class for `git shortlog` functionality.
 Obtains the list of authors who have contributed to the target repo.